Spring in Japan is one of my favorite times to travel!

 Also very close to Yamagata City is Kaminoyama City which is famous for onsen (hot spa) and on top of that has quite a nice little castle.

-I went to Tashirojima, also known as Cat Island which was hit really hard by the tsunami last year!
+I went to Tashirojima, also known as Cat Island which was hit really hard by the tsunami in 2011!

 I always wanted to go but after the tsunami hit it was so difficult to find any information in English OR Japanese about the condition of the island.